Can You Still Have Your Period if You're Pregnant? Causes & What It Means

 When to contact your doctor?

-It’s essential that you contact your doctor if your bleeding is bright red in color and is heavy enough to soak through a pad.
+It’s essential that you contact your doctor if your bleeding is bright red in colour and is heavy enough to soak through a pad.
 Besides this, if you experience bleeding as well as symptoms like cramping, pain, fainting or dizziness, passing clots or heavy bleeding, contact your family/friends to have you taken to the nearest medical centre.

 Now keep a track of your ovulation period with Always Ovulation Calendar.